Brain implants can help people with paralysis ‘speak’ through screens faster, more accurately than before, new studies show – KION546

 ‘There is hope’

-The other study published Wednesday involved a woman who could not speak clearly due to paralysis after she had a stroke in 2005, when she was 30 years old.
+The other study published Wednesday involved Ann Johnson, who could not speak clearly due to paralysis after she had a stroke in 2005, when she was 30 years old.
 In September 2022, an electrode device was implanted in her brain at UCSF Medical Center in San Francisco, with no surgical complications.

 The implant recorded neural activity, which was decoded into text on a screen.
 The researchers wrote in the study that they found “accurate and rapid large-vocabulary decoding” with a median rate of 78 words per minute and a median word error rate of 25%.

-Separately, as the patient attempted to silently speak, her neural activity was synthesized into speech sounds.
+Separately, as Johnson attempted to silently speak, her neural activity was synthesized into speech sounds.
 The researchers also developed an animation of a facial avatar to accompany synthesized speech, based on the patient’s attempted facial movements.

 “Faster, more accurate, and more natural communication are among the most desired needs of people who have lost the ability to speak after severe paralysis,” the researchers, from the University of California, San Francisco and other institutions in the United States and United Kingdom, wrote in their study.
 “Here we have demonstrated that all of these needs can be addressed with a speech-neuroprosthetic system that decodes articulatory cortical activity into multiple output modalities in real time.”